 It contains vitamins C, B6, as well as selenium.

 Recent research suggests that garlic may help reduce cholesterol and blood pressure and support immune function (6).

 Garlic also has compounds that contain sulfur, and these may help prevent certain kinds of cancer (7).

 Salmon is well-known as a healthy choice.
 This fatty fish is full of healthy fats, protein, potassium, selenium, and B vitamins.

 Salmon is a great source of omega-3s, which have been shown to reduce inflammation (8).
-Studies have suggested that eating salmon regularly may reduce the risk of heart disease and diabetes (9).

 Many consumers worry about mercury in seafood, but salmon generally contains little mercury.
 You can enjoy this fish 2-3 times per week safely (10).